crocokyle/powmr-analytics/README.md

 Configure settings by modifying `.env`:
 - ⚠️ If publicly exposing this service, change the default credentials for InfluxDB
-  - To generate a new API key, exec into the InfluxDB container and run `influx auth create -o <NEW-ORG-NAME> --all-access`
+  - To generate a new API key, exec into the InfluxDB container and run:

+    `influx auth create -o <NEW-ORG-NAME> --all-access`
 - Specify the COM port address you want to use from your docker host.
   - Example: `/dev/ttyS5`